weaviate/weaviate-io/developers/weaviate/search/aggregate.md

   - the `groupedBy` property if the `groupBy` argument was passed to the class

-TODO: Add ref to available grouped props
+TODO: "Add ref to available grouped props"

 ## Available properties